jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-11-03-hierarchical-clustering-in-SciPy.md

 ## Digging deeper into the code
 That all seems nice and easy, right?
 (It wasn't.)

-What does `cluster.hierarchy.linkage` do and what arguments do we have to pass to it?
-What about `cluster.hierarchy.fcluster`?
+What format does our data have to be in to be able to run `cluster.hierarchy.linkage` on it?

 We read the [documentation](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.cluster.hierarchy.linkage.html){:target="_blank"}: